GNINNUR/espa-cloud-masking/cfmask/README.md

-## CFmask Version 2.0.0 - Release Notes
+## CFmask Version 2.0.1 - Release Notes

-Release Date: March XX, 2016
+Release Date: August XX, 2016

-See git tag [cfmask-version_2.0.0]
+See git tag [cfmask-version_2.0.1]

 This application produces Cloud Mask products for Landsat data based on the CFMASK (Function of Mask Algorithm).